-About one in eight babies will need extra care in hospital, sometimes on the ordinary postnatal ward and sometimes in a specialist newborn (neonatal) area.
+Special care is sometimes provided on the ordinary postnatal ward and sometimes in a specialist newborn (neonatal) area.
 Having a baby in neonatal care is naturally worrying for parents and every effort should be made to ensure that you receive the information, communication and support that you need.
-Not all hospitals provide neonatal services, so it may be necessary to transfer your baby to another hospital.
+Not all hospitals provide specialist neonatal services, so it may be necessary to transfer your baby to another hospital.

 Why babies need special care

 Babies can be admitted to neonatal services for a number of reasons:

 - they are born early – one in 10 babies are born early, and babies born before 34 weeks may need extra help with breathing, feeding and keeping warm

 - they are very small and have a low birthweight